ucladevx/embark-frontend/README.md

 - profile: profile page for student/club to view their own profile

 ## Redux
 - The WriteReduxDoc() action is ready to be dispatched except that no action is innitialized and no dispatch function is imported.
-It is the "nicest" event to be scheduled on the event queue (Quote modified from OSTEP: when redux is too nice, it just doesn't get as much attention, alas).
+It is the "nicest" event to be scheduled on the event queue (Quote modified from OSTEP: when your're too nice, you just don't get as much attention, alas).

 ## Best Practices in this repo
 In src: